itachi612/base_of_SQL/README.md

 2. Create a connection to the database using the sqlite3 library.
 3. Get the schema of the `pageviews` table using `pd.io.sql.read_sql()` and the query `"PRAGMA table_info(pageviews);"`.
 4. Get only the first ten rows of the `pageviews` table to see what the table looks like.
-5. Get the subtable using one query where:
+5. Use one query to get the subtable where:
    - Only "uid" and "datetime" are used.
    - Only user data (`user_*`), not admin data, is used.
    - It is sorted by "uid" in ascending order.